LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

 python3 /app/distserve/distserve/evaluation/2-benchmark-serving/2-benchmark-serving.py --backend vllm --dataset /app/dataset/sharegpt.ds --num-prompts-req-rates "[(50, 2)]" --verbose
 ```

 *Note.
 Here we add the `--verbose` flag to print out all prompts & responses for a simple correctness check.
-On the formal experiments (@zym polish this plz), we will not use this flag.*
+In the full evaluation section, we will not use this flag.*

 Ideally it should run without any error, and generate a file `/workspace/exp-results/opt-1.3b-sharegpt/vllm-50-2.exp`.